kavehes/kavehes.github.io/_posts/2017-09-25-cannibals.markdown

 ---
 First year project at the ENJMIN

-"Déjeuner sur l'herbe" is a two players infiltration game where you take the role of two cannibals looking for their prey in the forest they live in.
+Dejeuner sur l herbe is a two players infiltration game where you take the role of two cannibals looking for their prey in the forest they live in.